 - Troy Lee – I like the look of the Troy Lee SE4 (link to Amazon), but the one I tried on didn’t fit me perfectly, and the reviews I’ve seen haven’t been that great.

 If you know your helmet size, there are some great deals you can find online.
-In fact, most of the stores I’ve been to, charge twice as much for the same gear I found on Amazon.
+Most of the stores I’ve been to, charge twice as much for the same gear I found on Amazon.
 If you don’t know your helmet size though, I suggest going to a store to try some on first.

-Getting a good fitting helmet is important for enjoying your riding, comfort, and safety.
-Don’t forget the goggles, to see my top pick for ATV riding goggles check out this article.
+Remember getting a good-fitting helmet is important for enjoying your riding, comfort, and safety.
+Don’t forget to consider goggles as well.
+To see my top pick for ATV riding goggles, be sure to check out this article.